 In February 2016, the FASB issued ASU 2016-02 Leases (ASC 842).
 The core principle of Topic 842 is that a lessee should recognize on its Balance Sheets, the assets and liabilities that arise from leases, including operating leases.
 Under the new requirements, a lessee will recognize in the balance sheet a liability to make lease payments (the lease liability) and the right of-use asset representing the right to the underlying asset for the lease term.
-In June 2020, the FASB extended the effective date for the adoption of the accounting standards.
 The new standard for ASU 2016-02 becomes effective for fiscal years beginning after December 15, 2021.
 The Center adopted this guidance for the year ended June 30, 2023.
-The adoption of this guidance had no significant impact to the Center's financial statements for the year-ended June 30, 2023 and no lease adjustments were recorded to the financial statements.
+The adoption of this guidance had no significant impact to the Center's financial statements for the years ended June 30, 2024 and 2023.
+No lease adjustments were recorded to the financial statements.